Lesson: 13 - Loop (Repeat and Repeat Until)

 Prior knowledge

-Knowledge of directions and counting.
+Knowledge of X and Y axes, prime numbers.
 Completed unplugged activities in lesson 10 and have an idea of looping.

 Exercises